 • Spice: Add 1/2 teaspoon pumpkin pie spice when you stir the pecans into the brown sugar mixture.

-• Nuts: Try using a combination of walnuts and pecans for a different flavor.
+• Nuts: Try using other types of nuts such as walnuts or almonds for a different flavor.

 Pecans and brown sugar poured over a cookie crust.